Prompt Library · 36 prompts

 - What they mean to those listening: [describe]

-- Something funny/typical of the person: [if you want humor]
+Something fun/typical about the person: [if you want humor]

 About the speech:

-Write a speech that sounds like I'm giving it — not like a generic speech.
+Write a speech that sounds like I am giving it — not like a generic speech.

 PR-11

-Key terms, unusual clauses, hidden defect protection and what you should negotiate before signing.
+Key terms, unusual clauses, hidden defect protections, and what you should negotiate before signing.

-I'm buying a [property/house/apartment] and have received a purchase contract.
+I am going to buy a [home/villa/condominium] and have received a purchase agreement.

 [PASTE THE CONTRACT OR RELEVANT PARTS]